Flow-based sampling for multimodal and extended-mode distributions in lattice field theory: Architectural approaches for multimodal and extended-mode distributions

-\subsection{Single-model adaptive mixtures}
+\subsubsection{Single-model adaptive mixtures}

 Applying the construction of the previous section to cases where the mode weights are not guaranteed to be equal by symmetry requires tuning the mixture weights to match the target.
-We can instead define a parameter-free construction which adaptively sets the mixture weights based on the target density.
+We can instead define parameter-free constructions which adaptively set the mixture weights based on the target density.

 In general, suppose we have a flow model and some finite set of invertible transformations $\{t_a\}$ which act on the fields as $\phi'_a = t_a \circ \phi$.
 The adaptive mixture sampler is defined by drawing a sample $\varphi$ from the flow model, computing $\varphi'_a = t_a \circ \varphi$ and the corresponding $p(\varphi'_a)$ for each $t_a$, then selecting the final sample $\phi$ to be one of the $\varphi'_a$ with probability $p(\varphi'_a) / \sum_b p(\varphi'_b)$, i.e.~preferentially choosing transitions to higher-density regions of configuration space.
 This procedure defines a mixture with density